Justification of Red List category

-This species has been uplisted to Critically Endangered.
+This species is Critically Endangered.
 It has a very small population and remaining forest continues to be degraded and destroyed, therefore its population is likely to be declining.

 The population size has not been quantified however estimates range from fewer than 2,500 individuals (del Hoyo et al. 2004) to fewer than 250 individuals (Cuervo 2014).
 It is precautionarily placed in the band 50-249 individuals.

 The Central Andes have undergone almost complete ecological change - surviving forested areas are now highly fragmented and isolated.
 Pre-montane forest cover is estimated to be 3-4% of its original extent (Cuervo et al. 2001).
 The species is presumed to have been extirpated from a large part of its range (Renjifo et al. 2002), with almost 9% of habitat lost between 2000 and 2010 (Cuervo 2014).
 Forest loss is driven by mining and agriculture, in particular coffee, plantain and cattle (Cuervo et al. 2001, Renjifo et al. 2002).
-Moreover, current high rates of colonization will increase deforestation in the area.
-Construction of several major hydro-electric dams within the species' range threatens remaining habitat as does the development of road networks and gold mining and exploration (Fundación ProAves 2011).
+While until recently political instability hampered human activities in the area, the current stability favours high rates of colonization, which likely increases deforestation in the area (Fundación ProAves 2011).
+Construction of several major hydro-electric dams within the species's range threatens remaining habitat as does the development of road networks and gold mining and exploration (Fundación ProAves 2011).
 High acidity and poor soil drainage reduce vegetation succession and accentuate problems of soil erosion (Renjifo et al. 2002).
 Afforestation with exotic species is an increasing problem in the area (Cuervo et al. 2001).
-It can only tolerate habitat fragmentation if the remaining fragments are large (> 70 ha) and interconnected (Cuervo et al. 2008).
-A recent paper modelled the effects of climate change on this and other species in Colombia and predicted that the climatically suitable range of this species would disappear by the year 2050 (Velásquez-Tibatá et al. 2012).
+The species can only tolerate habitat fragmentation if the remaining fragments are large (> 70 ha) and interconnected (Cuervo et al. 2008).
+Climate change is feared to put another strain on the species, as its climatically suitable range is projected to disappear by the year 2050 (Velásquez-Tibatá et al. 2012).

 Conservation and Research Actions Underway